codahale/lockstitch/design.md

   possession of the protocol's transcript as long as one of the future inputs to the protocol is secret.

+> [!NOTE]
+> HKDF-Extract uses HMAC to derive a pseudo-random key from the transcript, which is not vulnerable
+> to length-extension attacks.
+Given this, the use of `right_encode` to encode labels and inputs is
+> securely injective.

 ### `Encrypt`/`Decrypt`

 `Encrypt` and `Decrypt` operations append an operation code and a label to the transcript, derive an